INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/xml_spec.rst

 This tag declares an regime in the component.
 There must be exactly on TimeDerivative block for each StateVariable block declared in the enclosing
-<Dynamics> block, even if it has a rhs of zero.
+<Dynamics> block, even if it has a RHS of zero.

 Attributes: